Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/README.md

 ---

-# Dama Gazelle WGS Variant Calling Pipeline
+# Dama gazelle WGS Variant Calling Pipeline

 This tutorial demonstrates the workflow for whole-genome sequencing (WGS) variant calling in the Dama gazelle.
 Each step includes the commands in a copyable code block.